All Episodes

 And I just wish that they would all speak out at once.

-That everybody just speaks up and is like we reject canceled culture, we reject wokeness.
+You know, it's not going to happen, but despite freeing it, that everybody just speaks up and is like, we reject canceled culture, we reject wokeness.

-Hopefully that's what's happening.
+Hopefully, that's what's happening.

-Hopefully, we are you know moving the um the the overton window to make these conversations possible, you know, with podcasts like this, for example, or what we just say on Twitter, we're made we're showing people that it is possible, it's okay to say certain things that you should not be canceled over it and shouldn't want you shouldn't worry about it because most people agree with you anyway.
+You know, with podcasts like this, for example, or what we just say on Twitter, we're showing people that it is possible, it's okay to say certain things, that you should not be canceled over it.

-Yeah, and I and I think uh another one of the uh major struggles that um that our side of the spectrum has sort of politically is we're in an environment where the opposition is able to totally frame the narrative and brand us because the and I'm not like I said, I'm not a Republican, but I refer to you know, I use the word we and us a lot when I speak about Republicans.
+Yeah, and I, and I think another one of the major struggles that our side of the spectrum has sort of politically is we're in an environment where the opposition is able to totally frame the narrative and brand us.

-Obviously, yeah, it's right to keep it simple.
+Obviously, yeah, it's very simple.

 And I feel like the Democrats, as much as I despise the vast majority of their candidates, they always do a badass job with branding, not necessarily for a whole campaign, but there's always moments of brilliant branding within a campaign.